-Although effective in the management of keratoconus, the standard riboflavin/UVA collagen cross-linking procedure has several drawbacks, including a lengthy treatment time and a prolonged exposure to UV irradiation which is harmful to the keratocytes (cells) within the tissue [1,2].
+Although effective in the management of keratoconus, the standard riboflavin/UVA collagen cross-linking procedure has several drawbacks associated with the use of a prolonged exposure to UVA exposure.
+For example, UVA irradiation is harmful to the keratocytes (cells) within the tissue, and a corneal thickness of less than 400µm is a contraindication for the standard (epithelium-off) procedure due to the risk of endothelial cell damage from the UVA [1-3].
+There have also been rare reports of side-effects such as corneal haze, keratitis and corneal scarring after riboflavin/UVA treatment .
 As a result, researchers have also been investigating the potential of alternative corneal stiffening treatments that do not require UVA exposure.

 One possibility is photochemical corneal stiffening by topical application of a novel photosensitizer referred to as WST11 followed by exposure to non-hazardous, near infrared (NIR, 755nm) light .
-WST11, or palladium bacteriochlorin 130-(2-sulfoethyl) amide dipotassium salt, is a synthesized chemical derivative of a photosynthetic pigment that generates oxygen radicals (O2– and •OH) after illumination with NIR [4,5].
+WST11, or palladium bacteriochlorin 130-(2-sulfoethyl) amide dipotassium salt, is a synthesized chemical derivative of a photosynthetic pigment that generates oxygen radicals after illumination with NIR [6,7].
 One role of these photogenerated radicals is thought to be the promotion of protein cross-linking .

-Marcovich, A. L. et al. Stiffening of rabbit corneas by the bacteriochlorophyll derivative WST11 using near infrared light.
+- Marcovich A. et al. Stiffening of rabbit corneas by the bacteriochlorophyll derivative WST11 using near infrared light.
 Invest Ophthalmol Vis Sci.
 2012; 53: 6378-88.